gallettilance/Tweet-Monitor/README.md

          docker exec -it tweet-mongoc /bin/bash

-* within the container, you can now run
+* within the container, navigate to PyFiles and you can now run

          python3 pymongo_tweepy.py

-## Follow along with jupyter

-[Here](./Collection-And-Analysis-Of-Tweets.ipynb) you will find a walk through of the analysis.